Detection Methods for Atrial Fibrillation

 - Damage suffered during a surgical operation of the heart

-- Smoking and consumption of alcohol and/or drugs
+- Smoking and consumption of alcohol and/or drugs, some medications can also damage the heart

 - Respiratory system diseases such as COPD